KyungHee1251/UsedCarPriceModel/README.md

 ## Key Findings: What Drives Market Value?
 Our analysis confirmed that used car valuation is a balance between objective usage metrics and the vehicle's specific configuration.
 No single factor dictates the price; rather, it is the combination of these elements that provides an accurate market picture.

-* Core Foundation: car age (```year```) and mileage (```odometer```) with basic specs(```manufacturer``` and ```transmission```) remain the fundamental drivers of value.
+* **Core Foundation**: car age (```year```) and mileage (```odometer```) with basic specs(```manufacturer``` and ```transmission```) remain the fundamental drivers of value.
 However, using these features in isolation resulted in a high margin of error.

-* Critical Refinement: accuracy improved significantly once we integrated the vehicle's "context"—specifically its condition, fuel type, and category (e.g., Truck vs. Sedan).
+* **Critical Refinement**: accuracy improved significantly once we integrated the vehicle's "context"—specifically its condition, fuel type, and category (e.g., Truck vs. Sedan).
 These features work alongside mileage to explain price variances that numbers on the dashboard cannot capture alone.

-* Consistency Across Models: We tested three different mathematical approaches (Linear, Ridge, and Lasso).
+* **Consistency Across Models**: We tested three different mathematical approaches (Linear, Ridge, and Lasso).
 The fact that all three produced nearly identical results suggests that the pricing patterns in the data are very stable and reliable for use in inventory planning.

-* The Limits of Complexity: We experimented with more complex mathematical transformations (Polynomials), but they only offered a minor improvement.
+* **Limits of Complexity**: We experimented with more complex mathematical transformations (Polynomials), but they only offered a minor improvement.
 This indicates that the raw features (like the actual condition and type of the car) are the true drivers of value, not complex mathematical curves.

-* Brand Premium: The model identifies morgan, tesla, and porsche as the strongest positive drivers of price.
+* **Brand Premium**: The model identifies morgan, tesla, and porsche as the strongest positive drivers of price.
 Vehicles from these manufacturers command a significant "brand premium" that resists standard depreciation trends better than economy brands.

-* Utility Premium: There is a clear market preference for diesel engines and truck/pickup categories.
+* **Utility Premium**: There is a clear market preference for diesel engines and truck/pickup categories.
 These vehicles are treated as high-value assets by consumers.

-* Condition as a Value Floor: The strongest negative driver identified was "salvage" status.
+* **Condition as a Value Floor**: The strongest negative driver identified was "salvage" status.
 This status creates a value floor that no amount of low mileage can overcome.

 ## Model Performance
 We utilized *GridSearchCV* to stress-test thousands of parameter combinations across the dataset.